 Since this page is generalized to anyone interested in Qualtrics for various reasons, all visitors see the same page.
 Like many homepages, it’s designed to be a browsing experience and doesn’t persuade visitors to convert on any specific offer.

-Increase conversions by connecting ads with segmented post-click experiences
+Increase conversions by connecting ads with segmented post-click landing pages

-To avoid wasting ad clicks and advertising budget, you must pay as much attention to post-click experiences as you do your ads.
-A homepage is not personalized for specific audiences, while a dedicated post-click experience is a natural extension of the ad.
+To avoid wasting ad clicks and advertising budget, you must pay as much attention to post-click landing pages as you do your ads.
+A homepage is not personalized for specific audiences, while a dedicated post-click landing page is a natural extension of the ad.

 Use the Qualtrics examples above for inspiration and get an Instapage Personalization Demo to see how you can provide dedicated post-click pages for each target audience.